 Winter is quickly approaching, which means colder temperatures, crisp winds, and dry air.
 It may feel a little cliché to talk about adjusting your skincare routine along with your wardrobe as we go through the seasons, but there’s a reason why so many people do.

-The change in humidity, the exposure to indoor heaters, and blustery winds actually can make skin drier and duller.
+The change in humidity, the exposure to indoor heaters, and blistery winds can actually make skin drier and duller.
 These elemental conditions can also exasperate skin sensitivity, redness, and even itchiness or flaking.
-Skin needs more TLC during the fall because the transition from humid to cold weather can be extremely drying and dry skin is so fragile, so you have to do more to protect your lipid layer!
+Skin needs more TLC during autumn because the transition from humid to cold weather can be extremely drying, and dry skin is so fragile, so you have to do more to protect your lipid layer!
 This is precisely why we've come up with a guide to ease your skin through the transition.

 Avoid washing your face with hot water.